railsmith/rest-api/README.md

 # README

-A thin restful API mounted on Rails 5 using Grape, MongoDB and RSpec API documentation .
+A thin restful API mounted on Rails 5 using Grape, MongoDB and RSpec API documentation.

 ### Prerequisites